 The restaurant announced the decision to abolish tipping via Instagram on June 2, saying that the pandemic year had led it to “consider who we want to be going forward.”
 Its answer is simple: An establishment where workers’ earnings aren’t beholden to the whims — or even the presence — of patrons.

 “The people that serve you are professionals and we think it’s about time that they’re paid like professionals by their employer (us) rather than our customers (hopefully you!),” Larrys said in the post.
 Keaton Ritchie, general manager at the restaurant, tells Eater that the salary range across front- and back-of-house — established on experience, seniority, and responsibilities — is $18 to $40 an hour.
 For comparison: As of May 1, the minimum wage in Quebec sits at $13.50, and $10.80 for tipped workers.

-The move, Larrys’ Instagram post says, is also meant to address the disparity in wages between a front-of-house, typically bolstered by tips, and back-of-house without.
+The move, Larrys’ Instagram post says, is also meant to address the wage disparity between a front-of-house, typically bolstered by tips, and a back-of-house without.
 And though not explicitly mentioned by the restaurant, there are other reasons that make going tip-free a compelling option, including that the practice has been proven to spur racism, sexism, harassment, and wage theft.

 “We are excited to be part of a movement to make the restaurant industry a more just and professional place to work.
 We’re hearing about restaurants looking into offering health insurance for their staff, increasing wages across the board, stamping out toxic macho chef culture, making sure staff take breaks, sick days, and all kinds of other positive changes,” Larry says.
 “These are scary changes for an industry always hanging on by the skin of its teeth.
 It’ll take time, but it’s necessary, and it feels like we’re moving in the right direction.”